ncoghlan/misc/notes/python_concepts/import_traps.rst

 Prior to Python 3.3, filesystem directories, and directories within zipfiles, *had* to contain an ``__init__.py`` in order to be recognised as Python package directories.
-Even if there is no initilisation code to run when the package is imported, an empty ``__init__.py`` file is still needed for the interpreter to find any modules or subpackages in that directory.
+Even if there is no initialisation code to run when the package is imported, an empty ``__init__.py`` file is still needed for the interpreter to find any modules or subpackages in that directory.